supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

 1. Close the WebVM1 backup status blade.
 Then, repeat the above step to trigger an on-demand backup for **WebVM2**.

-1. From the **BackupRSV** Recovery Services vault blade, under 'Monitoring', select **Backup Jobs** to load the Backup Jobs blade.
+1. From the **BackupRSV<inject key="DeploymentID" enableCopy="false"/>** Recovery Services vault blade, under 'Monitoring', select **Backup Jobs** to load the Backup Jobs blade.
 This shows the current status of each backup job.
 The blade should show two completed jobs (configuring backup for WebVM1 and WebVM2), and two in-progress jobs (backup for WebVM1 and WebVM2).

     ![Azure portal screenshot showing the backup jobs.](images1/E3T2S9.png "Backup Jobs")